Operation Sandblast: Outward bound

 For the shakedown cruise, Beach adopted a specific weekly shipboard routine.
 Mondays and Tuesdays involved regular activities, with drills, lectures, school of the ship, and class programs from the noon to 1600 watch.
 Wednesdays had the crew on reduced activities that is traditionally known as Rope Yarn Sunday.
 Thursdays saw a schedule of regular drills, and Fridays involved upkeep and general maintenance activities known as Field Day.
 Saturdays had regular activities with afternoon drills, and Sundays had reduced activities with normal watches and religious observances.

 Also, beginning on February 17 during the mid watch, Triton came to periscope depth to take a nightly fix using the built-in sextant in her celestial periscope, ventilate and replenish her shipboard atmosphere using the snorkel, and dispose of any shipboard garbage.
 Since Triton did not have a generator to extract oxygen from sea water, these nightly snorkeling activities were crucial to maintaining a suitable atmosphere.

 Later that same day, February 17, 1960, Triton experienced a serious leak with a main condenser circulating water pump, and a reactor warning alarm tripped because of a defective electrical connection.
 Both incidents were handled successfully and did not affect the ship's performance.

 On February 18 Triton conducted her first general daily drill and on February 19 released her first twice-daily hydrographic bottles, used to study ocean current patterns.
 Also on February 19, shipboard sensors detected a radiation leak.
 It was subsequently determined the radium dials on three wristwatches were the cause for the alarm, and once removed, no radiation was detected for the balance of the voyage.
 On February 23, Triton detected a previously uncharted seamount with her fathometer.

 Beach maintained that the greatest challenge facing the crew was a seemingly mundane activity, garbage disposal and cleaning: "It was 84 days of strenuous work just keeping the ship clean.
 It was amazing how much dirt we created, so I had a field day every weekend.
 The crew started objecting until they saw how much trash we kept getting rid of.
 Then they couldn't object."
 To remove trash without surfacing, Triton had a garbage disposal unit (GDU), a small inverted torpedo tube that ejected a weighted bag of refuse through the bottom of the ship.
-However, if the GDU was temporarily out of commission due to repairs, as it was on February 22, the after torpedo tubes were used, a less than optimum solution.
+However, if the GDU was temporarily out of commission due to repairs, as it was on February 22, the aft torpedo tubes were used, a less than optimum solution.